nmanor/winston-workshop-2025/README.md

 If you want to test it, modify the `checkServerStatus` function in `/api/servers` so that it randomly throws an error from time to time.

 ### Step 5: Expanding Exception Handling
-In this step, you need to implement a Custom Transport that will send the exceptions and rejections from Step 4 to a database of your choice.
+Implement a Custom Transport that will send the exceptions and rejections from Step 4 to a database of your choice.
-While you can use one of the pre-built Winston transporters, it’s recommended to implement your own custom transporter.
+While you can use one of the pre-built Winston transporters, it's recommended to implement your own custom transporter.
 For example, there isn't a pre-built transporter for Microsoft SQL, so you'll need to create one that handles sending logs to the SQL server.

 ### Step 6: If You Have Extra Time...
 Improve the servers stability calculation mechanism by implementing the following changes:
-- Store all logs, including those sent to the API, in the same database where the exceptions are being logged.
+- Store all logs, including those sent to the API, in the same database where the exceptions and rejections are being logged.
 This way, you will have a complete record of all logs in one place.
-- Create a new function that will run whenever server status information is needed.
-This function should retrieve only the logs that are marked with the `info` level (excluding the `error` level).
+- Create a new function that will run whenever server stability information is needed.
+This function should retrieve only the logs that are marked with the `info` level (excluding the `error` level of the exceptions and rejections).
 It will then use this information to calculate the server stability by analyzing the relevant logs stored in the database.